BenMinch/PIGv/README.md

 # Description
 An easy to install and use pipeline to bin, clean, annotate, classify, and quantify genomes of giant viruses from metagenomic datasets.
 This program also includes the software **ViraScreen** which can save you a lot of time by screening your raw fastq reads for signs of giant viruses before you start the pipeline.

+# Citation
+Minch, B. and Moniruzzaman, M., 2024.
+Expansion of the genomic and functional diversity of global ocean giant viruses. bioRxiv, pp.2024-07.

 ## Dependencies
 It is recommended that you create a conda environment in which to install all of these packages to.
 1. Python packages (version 3.7.6)